 Leica M (Typ 240) Build Quality

 It shouldn’t be a shock that the Leica M Typ 240 camera is manufactured to the highest standards.
-I’m not going to go into too much detail, but I will add that it is now weather-sealed and just as pleasant to carry as it was before (in fact, I like it better than the M9).
-It’s always great to have the additional protection, but as far as I know, there are no weather-sealed Leica M mount lenses, so it doesn’t make that much of a difference in practice.
+I won’t go into too much detail, but I will add that it is now weather-sealed and just as pleasant to carry as before (I like it better than the M9).
+Of course, it’s always great to have the additional protection, but as far as I know, there are no weather-sealed Leica M mount lenses, so it doesn’t make that much of a difference in practice.

-The overall design is just a little bit different than that of the M9, and in general, I’ve felt the need for a grip or thumb lever to secure my handle of the camera better, but that’s just the fault of the enormous Noct 50mm 0.95 lenses.
+The overall design is just slightly different than that of the M9, and in general, I’ve felt the need for a grip or thumb lever to secure my camera handle better, but that’s just the fault of the enormous Noct 50mm 0.95 lenses.
 The overall design is just a little bit different than the M9.
-It’s less of a problem when using other lenses, such as the Leica 50mm 1.4, though.
+It’s less of a problem when using other lenses, such as the Leica 50mm 1.4.

 Compared to the M8 and M9, the menus have seen significant development and now have a contemporary design.
 It’s a nice shift in perspective.
-The only aspect I want to see modified at this point is the ISO screen.
-Even while in live view, it now comes up and overlays the entire screen; however, it would be much handier if it could only be superimposed on top of the picture displayed in live view.
+The only aspect I want to see modified is the ISO screen.
+Even while in live View, it now comes up and overlays the entire screen; however, it would be much handier if it could only be superimposed on top of the picture displayed in live View.

 Leica M (Typ 240) 24MP CMOS Sensor

 The exceptional image quality is made possible by a recently developed CMOS sensor with a high resolution of 24 megapixels that uses the full-frame 35 mm format.
-Because of its clever design and flat-pixel architecture, each pixel can gather a huge quantity of light.
+Moreover, because of its clever design and flat-pixel architecture, each pixel can gather considerable light.

 Because of this, the photographs produced have exceptional clarity and maximum resolution.
-Even at higher sensitivities, up to ISO 6400, the new M produces photos with exceptionally low levels of noise and plenty of fine detail.
+However, even at higher sensitivities, up to ISO 6400, the new M produces photos with deficient noise levels and fine detail.

 Leica M (Typ 240) Processor

-In tandem with the newly developed sensor, the Leica Maestro processor enables quick picture processing.
-Improved runtime on a single charge of the Leica M’s new 1800 mAh lithium-ion battery results from energy-efficient image circuitry in the processor and the sensor.
+The Leica Maestro processor enables quick picture processing in tandem with the newly developed sensor.
+In addition, improved runtime on a single charge of the Leica M’s new 1800 mAh lithium-ion battery results from energy-efficient image circuitry in the processor and the sensor.

 Leica M (Typ 240) Lens Compatibility

-The new CMOS sensor for the Leica M camera has been developed and built such that it is compatible with both Leica M lenses and Leica R lenses.
-Because of the recently released Leica R-Adapter, virtually all of the Leica R’s heritage lenses are now compatible with the Leica M.
+The new CMOS sensor for the Leica M camera has been developed and built to be compatible with both Leica M and Leica R lenses.
+Furthermore, because of the recently released Leica R-Adapter, virtually all Leica R’s heritage lenses are now compatible with the Leica M.

 Leica M (Typ 240) Screen

-Live view and live view focusing are being introduced for the very first time on the brand-new Leica M. It is possible to construct pictures by making use of the actual image that is created by the lens, which allows for total control over the depth of field, exposure, accurate framing, and focusing.
-High-resolution renditions of the 3.0 “LCD monitor with 920,000 pixels enable accurate evaluation of the topic being viewed via the lens.
+Live View and Live View focusing are being introduced for the very first time on the brand-new Leica M. It is possible to construct pictures by making use of the actual image that is created by the lens, which allows for total control over the depth of field, exposure, accurate framing, and focusing.
+In addition, high-resolution renditions of the 3.0 “LCD monitor with 920,000 pixels enable precise evaluation of the topic viewed via the lens.

-Live view frees users of M-series cameras from the restrictions previously imposed by the rangefinder.
-These additional possibilities include exposures for macro and telephoto subjects, as well as the ability to utilize the monitor as a viewfinder.
-Live view is compatible with both M and R lenses and may be utilized with either.
-Additionally, it permits owners of R lenses to utilize the Visoflex EVF2 electronic viewfinder, which is sold separately.
+Live View frees users of M-series cameras from the restrictions previously imposed by the rangefinder.
+These additional possibilities include exposures for macro and telephoto subjects and the ability to utilize the monitor as a viewfinder.
+Live View is compatible with both M and R lenses and may be used with either.
+Additionally, it permits owners of R lenses to use the Visoflex EVF2 electronic viewfinder, which is sold separately.